MetalHeel/DGHD-SheriffBot01/README.md

 The sheriff will regularly check each inmate's time spent in jail and will release them when they've served their sentence.

 ### Walking the Beat
-Every 40 to 60 minutes, if the chat has been active and it's not off hours (i.e. 12am to 8am), the sheriff will walk his beat.
+Every two to three hours, if the chat has been active and it's not off hours (i.e. 12am to 8am), the sheriff will walk his beat.
 A variety of things can be checked in each instance, so one should be prepared for anything.

 # Please have fun and enjoy!